Planqton/uniquemedia/README.md

 # Uniquemedia Scanner

 This repository contains a simple directory scanner written in Python.
-The scanner loops endlessly, printing the start of each run and listing all files, their sizes and a SHA-256 hash of the contents.
+The scanner loops endlessly, printing `Starte neuen Durchgang` with the iteration number at the start of every scan.
+All files are listed with their sizes and a SHA-256 hash of the contents.
 Duplicate files are detected by comparing hashes only.
 When identical hashes are found, the version containing metadata is kept if possible.
+A file is only considered a duplicate when another path with the same hash exists; scanning the same file again will no longer cause it to be moved.

 ## Running with Docker